 Nothing.
 There is no such thing as the "ideal" candidate.
 The things that will make you a very viable candidate and greatly enhance your chances of getting into medical school include the following things.
 Remember that there are many different ways to accomplish these goals.
 You do not have to do what other students do.

 - Make sure you have a strong academic record.
 That includes the best grade point average you can get overall, in your science courses, and in your last 30 credit hours.
 A strong grade point average is anything 3.5 or greater.
 Obviously the higher the better.
-But also keep in mind that every year there are students with 3.9 or 4.0 gpa's who do not get into medical school.
-So although gpa is important, it is not the ONLY thing that is evaluated as part of the admissions process.
+But also keep in mind that every year there are students with a 3.9 or 4.0 GPA who do not get into medical school.
+So, although GPA is important, it is not the ONLY thing that is evaluated as part of the admissions process.

 - Community service is also useful.
 It is not required.
-But keep in mind the admissions committees are looking for the well-rounded candidate.
+But keep in mind the admissions committees are looking for the well-rounded candidate GPA.
 They are looking for somebody who has a broad world view.
 Show them you can do something besides go to school and get good grades.